nikitavoloboev/data/focusing/rules.md

 - Value each animal’s life as equal to that of my own.
 Don't eat anyone.
 - Minimise suffering caused to other people.
 Be conscious of other people's feelings.

+## Communication
+- Say things that [contribute to the conversation](https://discourse.elm-lang.org/t/how-we-talk-about-other-languages/972/7).
+Be honest.

 ## Ergonomics
 - Sit up right.
 Don't slouch my back.
 Take breaks.